AdorableJiang/semclDepth/docs/train.md

 NNODES=2 NODE_RANK=1 PORT=$MASTER_PORT MASTER_ADDR=$MASTER_ADDR bash tools/dist_train.sh $CONFIG $GPUS
 ```

 Usually it is slow if you do not have high speed networking like InfiniBand.
+Note that `--work-dir` should be a common place writable for all nodes.

 ## Manage jobs with Slurm